Gitjas/ChattyImoen/README.md

 Also, this component gives Imoen a specific reaction to Garrick's death (no other NPC does).

-### Chatty Imoen: Imoen Portrait Replacements
+### Chatty Imoen: Imoen Portrait Replacements - REMOVED

-If you want Imoen to have a consistent portrait through BGEE and SoD, you can use this component to make all her character files use the same portrait.
-The options are:

-1. Give Imoen her BG1 Portrait
-2. Give Imoen her SoD Portrait
-3. Give Imoen her BG2 Portrait
+This component has been removed.
+Please see the [Continuous NPC Portrait Mod.](https://www.gibberlings3.net/files/file/1002-continuous-npc-portraits/)

 ## Installation